alonsogchparra/reactsendemail/README.md

 yarn start
 ```

+If you want to check if the project is sending email you can create a test email here in [Ethereal](https://ethereal.email/).
+You can add the email info in the index.js (backend - root folder).
+And that way you can check if the project is working correctly. **Remember: the email I'm using is a testemail that ethereal generate for me, that's why I'm sharing with you how create a test email and that way check if you are receiving any email**

 If you are a beginner developer I will recommend the steps from the tutorial.
 If you have more expirence, check the code first and that way you know where to start practice.

 **Keep going!**